backstage/backstage/plugins/kubernetes-backend/api-report.md

   externalId?: string;
 }

+// Warning: (ae-missing-release-tag) "AzureClusterDetails" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AzureClusterDetails extends ClusterDetails {}

 // Warning: (ae-missing-release-tag) "ClusterDetails" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)